teetgerink/nsxv-golang-library/nsxv/docs/SecuritygroupApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-# **Api20ServicesSecuritygroupObjectIdTranslationMacaddressesGet**
+# **ServicesSecuritygroupObjectIdTranslationMacaddressesGet**
-> Api20ServicesSecuritygroupObjectIdTranslationMacaddressesGet(ctx, objectId)
+> ServicesSecuritygroupObjectIdTranslationMacaddressesGet(ctx, objectId)
 secGroupMacNodesRead

 Retrieve list of MAC addresses that belong to a specific security group.
 Parameters: